WLAN-Pi/wlanpi-profiler/README.md

 - adapter (and driver) which supports both monitor mode and packet injection
   - mt76x2u (recommended) and iwlwifi (ax200 and ax210) are tested regularly (everything else is experimental and not officially supported).
-  - removed from the recommended list are rtl88XXau adapters (comfast for example), but they should still work. with that said, don't open a bug report here for a rtl88XXau card.
+  - removed from the recommended list are rtl88XXau adapters (certain comfast adapters for example), but they should still work. with that said, don't open a bug report here for a rtl88XXau card.
 - elevated permissions

 Package requirements: